APB is a Global Speaker, Celebrity & Entertainment Agency

 Striving for Justice: Searching for Common Ground

-After more than two years of COVID-19, the world will never be the same.
-The disease showed us our weaknesses in communities, our country and the world.
+After the COVID-19 pandemic, multiple conflicts and wars happening, and the most controversial election in history, communities in the US and around the world are more polarized and divided than ever before.
 And that’s not necessarily a bad thing, says the Rev. Naomi Tutu.
-The Race and Gender Justice Activist and daughter of Archbishop Desmond Tutu says it gives us the chance to create a brighter future, where everyone can thrive.
+The Human Rights Activist and daughter of Archbishop Desmond Tutu says it gives us the chance to create a brighter future, where everyone can thrive.
 In this keynote, Naomi shares the challenges she faced growing up Black and female in apartheid South Africa and the lessons we can learn from it.
 You’ll also learn how our differences are just opportunities and how the foundation for a just society is where we accept others and recognize the potential for greatness in each of us.
 Whether in the workplace, university or school or just your community, these are tools we can all use to help build a just world.

 Naomi customizes her content for specific audiences, including:

-- Business: Gain valuable insights on how to drive success by creating a culture of inclusion--leading to gains in revenue, innovation, productivity and a place where everyone is at their best.
+• Business: Gain valuable insights on how to drive success by creating a culture of belonging and inclusion--leading to gains in revenue, innovation, productivity and a place where everyone is at their best.

-- Educators: Foster an environment where students learn to build a just world by being academically prepared, as well as socially conscious.
+• Educators: Foster an environment where students learn to build a just world by being academically prepared, as well as socially and emotionally conscious.

-- Healthcare: Discover how medical professionals can integrate Naomi’s lessons on striving for justice and seeking common ground into practice and policies.
+• Healthcare: Discover how medical professionals can integrate lessons on striving for justice and seeking common ground into practice and policies.

 Truth & Reconciliation: Healing Wounds